 It's always a good idea to keep a backup of your important files, so make sure yours is up to date.
-Here's how to do it.

 Upgrading the operating system is a big step, so as always, before making any major change to your computer, it's a good idea to make a backup of your data.
 The upgrade is a very safe process and won't damage your files by itself but there's always the unexpected risk of a drive failure or power cut during the installation process, which could leave your Mac crippled.
 Better safe than sorry!